OSVTAC/project-recommendations/README.md

 committee's [About page][osvtac-about].

-The committee may discuss and/or vote on your suggestions at a future meeting.
-Note that because of San Francisco's [Sunshine Ordinance] and other open government laws, the committee is limited in how it can collaborate outside of meetings on committee matters.
+The committee may discuss and/or vote on your suggestions at a future meeting. **To be considered for the next meeting, please submit suggestions at least 10 days before the date of the next meeting.** This time is needed to prepare the agenda.

+Because of San Francisco's [Sunshine Ordinance] and other open government laws, the committee is limited in how it can collaborate outside of meetings on committee matters.
 Committee members are able to see and read your comments and suggestions, but they cannot necessarily respond